Shooter (TV series): Season 1 (2016–17)

-Based on the novel Point of Impact by Stephen Hunter.
+Based on Point of Impact by Stephen Hunter.

 Season 2 (2017)

-Based on the novel Time to Hunt by Stephen Hunter.
+Based on Time to Hunt by Stephen Hunter.

 Season 3 (2018)

-Based on the novel Black Light by Stephen Hunter.
+Based on Black Light by Stephen Hunter.

 Broadcast

 Shooter aired on Thursdays at 10:00 pm on USA Network.
 The episodes are approximately 43 minutes, and are broadcast in both high- and standard definition.
 In addition, the streaming service Netflix started to broadcast the series in certain regions worldwide, the first season weekly on November 15, 2016, with a one-day delay with respect to the original United States broadcast.

 Reception

 Shooter received mixed reviews from critics.
 On the review aggregator Rotten Tomatoes, the series has an approval rating of 47% based on 17 reviews, with an average rating of 5.75/10.
 The site's critical consensus reads: "Ryan Phillippe's efforts aren't enough to salvage Shooter, a tedious, under-developed drama that lacks an original voice or perspective."
 On Metacritic, which assigns a normalized rating, the series has a score 60 out of 100, based on 11 critics, indicating "mixed or average reviews".